thegamecracks/thegamecracks.github.io/docs/python/asyncio_threading.rst

         loop.call_soon_threadsafe(fut.cancel)

+Okay, so this method is how we can call methods of asyncio objects from other threads.

 But what makes this method thread-safe compared to calling :py:meth:`queue.put_nowait() <asyncio.Queue.put_nowait>` directly?
-Well, this comes down to what an event loop is built on.
+Well, this comes down to what an event loop really does.
-You can guess from the name that there's a loop, but if you look at its `source code <https://github.com/python/cpython/blob/v3.12.3/Lib/asyncio/base_events.py#L1910-L1988>`_, you can see what it really does each iteration:
+You can guess from the name that there's a loop, but if you look at its `source code <https://github.com/python/cpython/blob/v3.12.3/Lib/asyncio/base_events.py#L1910-L1988>`_, you can see what happens in each iteration:

 .. code-block:: python